Örgryte New Church Explained

 History

-From 1870, the churchgoers of Örgryte contemplated a major project as their existing 400-seat church could not contain the growing congregation.
-In 1885, under the leadership of the Reverend Magnus Ekberg, construction of a new church was proposed.
-A collection was taken and the church agreed to take a loan of SEK 50,000 to meet the estimated cost.
-Among the generous contributors were merchant David Lundstrom of Underås farm, James Dickson, David Carnegie and Oscar Ekman.
-The new church was to be more than twice the size of the existing church, seating over 1,000 people.
-The new building followed the trend of its contemporary churches and was made from brick.
-The building required firm ground, so it was built on top of the Svalberget.
-Some of the major purchases were made as individual donations.
-The local brewer, JW Lyckholm of Skår, paid for two bells.
-Captain Pontus Virgin of Kålltorp paid for the altar while the stained glass windows were donated by the wholesaler, Peter Hammarberg.
+Beginning in 1870, the churchgoers of Örgryte began planning a major project, as their existing 400-seat church could no longer accommodate the growing congregation.
+In 1885, under the leadership of Reverend Magnus Ekberg, plans for a new church were proposed.
+A collection was taken and the church took a loan of SEK 50,000 to meet the estimated cost.
+Among its contributors were merchant David Lundstrom of Underås farm, James Dickson, David Carnegie and Oscar Ekman.
+The new brick church was designed to be more than twice the size of the previous one, with a seating capacity of over 1,000.
+To ensure a stable foundation, the church was constructed atop Svalberget.
+Local brewer JW Lyckholm of Skår financed two of its bells.
+Captain Pontus Virgin of Kålltorp paid for the altar while the stained glass windows were donated by the wholesaler Peter Hammarberg.

 The architect was Adrian C. Peterson, and the builder was F O Peterson.
 Work began in the summer of 1888, and the church was consecrated on July 6, 1890 by bishop Edvard Rodhe.
-The final cost was 226,000 SEK.
-Donations covered slightly more than 120,000 and the remaining sum was procured through a loan of SEK 50,000 and from the church fund.
+The final cost was 226,000 SEK, with donations covering slightly more than 120,000 SEK.
+The remaining amount was funded through a loan of SEK 50,000 from the church fund.

-The church was built in red Börringe Brick from Skåne, and did not receive electricity until 1908.[1]
+The church was built in red Börringe Brick from Skåne, and it did not have electricity until 1908.[1]
 [2] The facades have rich tegelornering, stone moldings, and forgings.

 A thorough restoration took place in 1937 under A. Forsséns line, and the pulpit was moved.
 In 1952, four painted circular windows of the chancel were transferred to the stands, while other painted korfönster (stained glass) from 1889, magazines were.